leovandriel/bootgpt/README.md

 Run the builder:

-    python -m builder write a script in factorial.py that prints the factorial of the provided argument python -m builder in the file factorial.py, update the usage text to "usage: factorial int"
+    python -m builder write a script in factorial.py that prints factorial of the provided argument python -m builder in the file factorial.py, update the usage text to "usage: factorial int"

 Run your application: